Honors College Distinction in Leadership

 Public Good through Engaged Citizenship can take on many forms: learning about public policies and voter issues; partnering with community members to address an issue or problem; traveling to a new community or country to broaden your worldview, etc.

-Involvement at BGSU and in the surrounding community offer thousands of opportunities for involvement in research, student activities, service, and undergraduate research.
-Each can be valuable but for the purposes of this recognition, Honors College and Honors Learning Community involvements will be eligible.
+Involvement at BGSU and in the surrounding community might include many of the thousands of opportunities for involvement in research, student activities, service, and undergraduate research.
+Each can be valuable, but for the purposes of this recognition, only Honors College and Honors Learning Community involvements will be eligible.
 These include serving as a Peer Facilitator, an Ambassador, an Opening Weekend Group Leader, an Honors Fellow, or an Honors Undergraduate Intern; facilitating a Collective Dialogues discussion or HLC book discussion; or participating in Honors Students of Color or an Honors-sponsored education abroad experience.
 Students may also work with their Honors advisor to explore self-designed experiences.

 Self-authorship is “the capacity to internally define a coherent belief system and identity that coordinates engagement in mutual relations with the larger world” (Baxter Magolda in Baxter Magolda & King, 2004, p. xxii).
 We seek to recognize students who have thoughtfully developed such a congruent belief system and identity.